SerhiiStudio/ShadowCaster2DGenerator/README.md

 - The scripts use reflection to access private fields and methods of `ShadowCaster2D` and `ShadowUtility`.
 - Tested with `
-Unity 2022.3.35f1`, may not work or might cause errors with other Unity versions.
+Unity 2022.3.35f1` and `URP 14.0.11`, may not work or might cause errors with other Unity versions.
 - Works only in the **Unity Editor**, as it utilizes `UnityEditor`, `Undo`, `EditorUtility`, etc.
 - It is assumed that Universal Render Pipeline (URP) is already integrated into the project.